 - Melt butter in a medium saucepan.
 Remove from heat and stir in brown sugar.
 Let cool slightly then stir in egg and butter until smooth.
 Stir in flour mixture and then chocolate chips and nuts (if using).

-- Portion out about 1/4 cup of batter into each muffin cup.
+- Portion out about ¼ cup of batter into each muffin cup.
 Smooth tops with the back of a spoon.
 Bake until just set, 15 - 17 minutes.
-Let cool completely in pan on wire rack.
-To remove from pan, gently run the blade of a butter knife around edge and lift out.
+Let cool completely in a pan on a wire rack.
+To remove from the pan, gently run the blade of a butter knife around the edge and lift out.